sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1600 - summarizer.md

 title: "Summarizer"
 hidden: false
 ---
-Automatically extracts key/value pairs from short snippets of free text using [OpenAI's GPT-3 completion API](https://beta.openai.com/docs/).
+Automatically extracts key/value pairs from short snippets of free text using an LLM (GPT-3).
 The Summarizer computed field method takes as input a snippet of free text, and extracts key/value pairs based on instructions or short samples of extracted values you provide.

 Example use cases for this method include: